danroshko/feature-toggle-transpiler/README.md

 /**
  * #[feature(foo)]
  * #[feature(bar)]
- * Multiple flags is also allowed, this export will be removed only if both 'foo' and 'bar' are disabled */ export const foobar = 2
+ * Multiple flags is also allowed, this export will be removed if any of the 'foo' or 'bar' are disabled */ export const foobar = 2
 ```